WGLS-FM: History

 Servino and students enlisted the help of Communications professor Mike Donovan to help consult the radio station.
 WGLS then lobbied for an estimated $70,000 in funding from the school's Student Government Association for technical upgrades.
 The station moved across campus to Savitz Library, a new 50-foot tower was erected, and the transmitter power increased from 10 watts to 440 watts.
 By 1977, WGLS moved to larger studio space within Savitz Library and began to broadcast in stereo.

 Following the tenure of station advisors Mike Donovan (1973 to 1988) and Phylis Johnson (1988 to 1990), the college decided that a dedicated full-time Station Manager was needed in order for WGLS-FM to grow.
 Former WFIL-AM broadcaster Frank Hogan assumed the newly created role in 1991.
 At the time, Hogan was serving Glassboro State College as a ¾ time radio professor, having previously worked as the engineering consultant on the station's 1977 stereo and studio upgrades.

 With the 1992 name change of Glassboro State College to Rowan University due to a $100 million donation from industrialist Henry Rowan, WGLS-FM re-branded itself as "Rowan Radio".
 The station's antenna moved to the Glassboro city water tower in 1993, and the increased height boosted the station's power to an effective radiated power of 640 watts.
 In 1995, Rowan Radio 89.7 WGLS-FM evolved from a student radio club into a permanently incorporated aspect of the newly created College of Communication and Creative Arts.
 WGLS-FM moved again into its fourth studio home on campus inside the then recently expanded Bozorth Hall building January 1996.

 Rowan Radio began streaming over the internet in 2000.
 In January 2001, the station's transmitter was relocated 9 miles off campus to a 500-foot tower in South Harrison Twp., NJ, again increasing its signal strength to an ERP of 750 watts.
-Sports broadcaster and college instructor Derek Jones and former commercial radio producer Leo Kirschner succeeded Frank Hogan upon his retirement in 2012.
+Sports broadcaster and college instructor Derek Jones and former commercial radio producer Leo Kirschner succeeded Frank Hogan upon his retirement in 2013.

 Programming

 Rowan Radio 89.7 WGLS-FM since its inception in 1964 has maintained a "variety" format in its programming choices, which reflect FCC guidelines regarding the need for licensed radio stations to operate in the public interest and serve their communities.
 The mixed variety format also allows WGLS’ student broadcasters to experience all kinds of radio programming as part of their studies.

-WGLS-FM's broadcast schedule employs the theories of "horizontal programming" and "dayparting".
-Implemented by station manager Frank Hogan in 1991, Rowan Radio's programming schedule consists of daily music and talk shows airing at the same time weekdays with specialized niche programming on the weekends.
+Unlike many college radio stations that air a "free-form radio" format, WGLS-FM's broadcast schedule employs the practices of "horizontal programming" and "dayparting".
+Implemented by station manager Frank Hogan in 1991, Rowan Radio's programming schedule consists of daily music shows airing at the same time weekdays with specialized niche music and talk programming on the weekends.
 Regular programming is sometimes pre-empted for the station's seasonal coverage of Rowan University Division III athletic games.

 Rowan Radio's current weekday programming schedule includes: